jorgemarpa/tess-asteroids/README.md

 - `outdir` is the directory where the LCF will be saved.
 Note, the directory is not automatically created.
 - `file_name` is the name the LCF will be saved with.
 If one is not given, a default name will be generated.

-### Understanding the TPF and LCF

-The TPF has four HDUs:
-- "PRIMARY" - a primary HDU containing only a header.
-- "PIXELS" - a table with the same columns as a SPOC TPF.
-Note that "POS_CORR1" and "POS_CORR2" are defined as the offset between the center of the TPF and the expected position of the moving object given the input ephemeris.
-- "APERTURE" - an image HDU containing the average aperture across all times.
-- "EXTRAS" - a table HDU containing columns not found in a SPOC TPF.
-This includes "RA"/"DEC" (expected position of target in world coordinates), "CORNER1"/"CORNER2" (original FFI column/row of the lower-left pixel in the TPF), "PIXEL_QUALITY" (3D pixel quality mask identifying e.g. strap columns, non-science pixels and saturation) and "APERTURE" (aperture as a function of time).

-The LCF has two HDUs:
-- "PRIMARY" - a primary HDU containing only a header.
-- "LIGHTCURVE" - a table HDU with columns including "TIME" (timestamps in BTJD), "FLUX"/"FLUX_ERR" (flux and error from aperture photometry) and "PSF_FLUX"/"PSF_FLUX_ERR" (flux and error from PSF photometry).

 ### Compatibility with `lightkurve`

 The TPFs and LCFs that get created by `tess-asteroids` can be opened with `lightkurve`, as follows: